 We are delighted to present our article titled, “TITLE” for consideration for publication in Journal of Animal Ecology.

 We present theoretical and empirical evidence for mechanistic interactions between abiotic and biotic factors that determine the transmission of generalist pathogens affecting animal communities.
 Within the field of disease ecology, diversity-disease relationships are generally lacking in mechanistic understanding.
+In particular, we focus on a host-pathogen system that uses multiple host species and have the capacity for both direct and environmental transmission because systems such as this one are likely to be strongly influenced by both biotic and abiotic factors.
 Our study of ranavirus transmission in amphibian communities addresses this knowledge gap with explicit consideration of the effects of environmental conditions, host community abundance, and composition, generating conceptually novel results that bring new insights to the timing and location of disease outbreaks in nature.

 By focusing on host community composition, host abundance, and the environmental persistence of the pathogen, we develop a mathematical model that can assess each of these factors independently and together.
 We learn that each of these factors can contribute significantly to transmission and that the joint influence of these factors can produce synergistic effects.
 We connect this model to empirical data of ranavirus infections across communities of amphibians and demonstrate that transmission-promoting states of each of these factors commonly co-occur and drive prevalence.
 Consideration of both biotic and abiotic factors and the mechanistic rationale that we provide contributes significant new knowledge to our understanding of generalist pathogens with both contact and environmental transmission.